curtisdearlMS/AZ_Labs/Problems.md

 > **Warning:** After deploying each problem template, use the reset template to return to the 'default' network configuration.
 The default configuration can be viewed in the provided draw.io diagram.

-## Scenario 1: Misconfigured Route Table
+## Problem 1: Misconfigured Route Table
 Description: This scenario demonstrates the impact of a misconfigured route table.

 This will deploy a route table to VNET 1 that will break traffic.